CatchmentSci/KLT-IV/README.md

 <p align="justify">

 * Either download, or clone this repository to the hard drive on your PC.
-* Load MATLAB, ensure that the folder and all sub-folders from this repository are present on the search path e.g. `addpath(genpath('D:\KLT-IV\'))`.
+* Open MATLAB, ensure that the folder and all sub-folders from this repository are present on the search path e.g. `addpath(genpath('D:\KLT-IV\'))`.
-* Either open the KLT.m file and click Run (in Editor tab), or type `KLT` in to the commnand window.
+* Either open the KLT.m file from within the `klt` subfolder and click Run (in Editor tab), or type `KLT` in to the command window.
 This will load the GUI.<br/>
 * A full outline of the workflow and description of the functionality can be found [here](https://gmd.copernicus.org/articles/13/6111/2020/gmd-13-6111-2020.html)
 </p>